DheerajRamKalava/ai-agent-paper-summarizer/README.md

     from pyngrok import ngrok
     import time
     time.sleep(5)
-    print("Click this link to see your UI:") print(ngrok.connect(8501))
+    print("Click this link to view the UI:") print(ngrok.connect(8501))
     ```